 No doubt you have a favorite beauty product.
 Maybe you love it because it smells fresh and clean and feels soft on your skin.
-However, seasons and temperatures change and so do the effectiveness of your products.
+However, the truth is that this soap may not be the most suitable for your skin type.

 5. Not Applying Cleanser Correctly

 You have to know how to correctly apply your chosen face washing product.
 Your pores are going to absorb it to the deeper layers of your skin.
-So you need to apply it using circular, very light and smooth movements, or according to the manufacturer’s instructions.
+Therefore, you need to apply it using circular, very light, and smooth movements, or according to the manufacturer’s instructions.